 What about AMD?

-As it stands, AMD graphics cards don’t offer any kind of ray tracing acceleration, but that doesn’t mean they can’t do it, and it won’t stay that way forever.
+AMD graphics cards currently don’t offer any kind of ray tracing acceleration, but that doesn’t mean they’re incapable.
 Crytek released a demo called Neon Noir in 2019, which showed high-level ray tracing effects on a $300 AMD RX Vega 56, running at a smooth 30 FPS.
-That’s hardly stellar, but it shows it is possible.
-The RX 5700 XT and Radeon VII are much faster than the Vega 56, and can deliver much better frame rates because of it.
+That’s hardly stellar, but it shows that ray tracing is possible.
+The RX 5700 XT and Radeon VII are much faster than the Vega 56 and can deliver much better frame rates.